iter8-tools/docs/docs/user-guide/tasks/github.md

 Trigger GitHub workflows via a [repository_dispatch](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#repository_dispatch).

 A `repository_dispatch` will trigger workflows in the default branch of the GitHub repository.
-By default, the experiment report will also be sent.
+By default, an experiment summary will also be sent.

 ## Usage Example